utkarsh9891/PackageSync/README.md

 ## Note to Users

-Please use the form [PackageSync Feedback](http://goo.gl/forms/hM2eaHb0Ne) for providing any Feedback, Suggestions or Issues that you face while using or installing PackageSync.
+Please use the form [PackageSync Feedback](http://goo.gl/forms/hM2eaHb0Ne) for providing any Feedback or Suggestions or for reporting Issues that you face while using or installing PackageSync.

 > Do note that PackageSync only syncs your __*packages list*__ and your __*user settings*__.
 But the actual *installation of missing/new packages* requires a working internet connection.